Skip to main content

 The Action Plan (MAP – Mutual Action Plan) is a shared project timeline inside your Deal Room.
 It helps you and your buyer stay aligned on milestones, responsibilities, and next steps throughout the evaluation, onboarding, or implementation process.

-A Action plan gives both sides a clear view of what needs to happen, who is responsible, and when each step should be completed.
+A Mutual Action Plan gives both sides a clear view of what needs to happen, who is responsible, and when each step should be completed.
 It reduces friction, keeps momentum high, and ensures no task is missed as your deal progresses.
+You can now also set progress states and deadlines at the Milestone level, giving you more flexibility in how you track progress.

 • Create a structured path from evaluation to go-live